Doge (meme): Online

-Google created a Doge Easter egg: when doge meme was entered into the YouTube search bar, the site's text would be rendered in colorful Comic Sans, similar to the text used in the meme.
+Google created a Doge Easter egg: when doge meme was entered into the YouTube search bar, the site's text would be rendered in colorful Comic Sans typeface, similar to the text used in the meme.
 In January 2014, Sydney-based web developers Katia Eirin and Bennett Wong created Doge Weather, a weather website and mobile app incorporating the meme.
 Doge Weather reports the temperature and weather conditions at the user's geographic location.
-In April 2014, Doge Weather became available as a mobile app for iOS 7.
+In April 2014, Doge Weather became available as a mobile app for the iOS 7 operating system.
 Mozilla's Servo project incorporated the meme into the project's logo between May 2016 and February 2020.

 Between April 3 and 7, 2023, Elon Musk replaced Twitter's bird logo with an image of Doge for website users.
 Some speculated it may have been a late-posted April Fools' Day joke; however, Thomas Barabbi of New York Post said the Dogecoin logo appeared days after Musk's lawyers asked a judge to dismiss a $258 billion racketeering lawsuit, accusing Musk of boosting the digital currency's value.

 In entertainment

 In the video for "Weird Al" Yankovic's 2014 song "Word Crimes", a song about bad grammar, a Doge tweet is used to illustrate the types of bad grammar referenced in that part of the song.
 A reference to the meme can be found in the North American version of the 2015 video game The Legend of Zelda: Tri Force Heroes.
-When examining an ancient bookshelf, text reads: "Still, coming here has at least afforded me the rare chance to explore these ancient ruins.
+When examining an ancient bookshelf, the text reads: "Still, coming here has at least afforded me the rare chance to explore these ancient ruins.
 So ancient.
 Such ruin."
 The reference was met with mixed views from fans of the series.
 In the 2015 online game Agar.io, Doge appears as a playable skin that is accessed by typing the name "Doge".
 Just Cause 3 also included a special mode that popped up text in the style of the meme in response to certain player actions.
 In 2017, the video game Smite added a Doge skin for the goddess Skadi.